 Sheet Symbols represent (and link to) lower-level sheets.
-In a flat design, this structure can only be one level deep; in a hierarchical design, there is no limit to the depth.
+In a flat design this structure can only be one level deep, in a hierarchical design there is no limit to the depth.

 Related article: Multi-sheet and Multi-channel Design

-A design is referred to as a flat design when the connectivity is created directly from one sheet to another sheet.
-It does not pass through Sheet Symbols on the parent sheet.
-In a flat design, the sheet symbols simply represent (and reference) the child sheets.
-All sheets in the design appear at the same level in the Projects panel because there is no hierarchy.
+A design is referred to as a flat design when the connectivity is created directly from one sheet to another sheet, it does not pass through Sheet Symbols on the parent sheet.
+In a flat design the sheet symbols simply represent (and reference) the child sheets.
+All sheets in the design appear at the same level in the Projects panel, because there is no hierarchy.
 Both of the images below show a flat design.

 Flat designs are simpler to create.
-A flat design can include a top sheet with a Sheet Symbol for each child sheet, but this is optional since this top sheet is not used to create sheet-to-sheet connectivity.
-For a small design that only has two or three schematic sheets in it, you might decide that a top sheet does not add any value.
+A flat design can include a top sheet with a Sheet Symbol for each child sheet, but this is optional as this top sheet is not used to create sheet-to-sheet connectivity.
+For a small design which only has two or three schematic sheets in it, you might decide that a top sheet does not add any value.
 Once the sheet count gets higher, a top sheet can help the reader understand the functionality of the circuit design from the way that the logical blocks (Sheet Symbols) are arranged on the sheet.